ironsheep/P2-BLDC-Motor-Control/SERIAL-CONTROL.md

 ![Motor Control System Diagram](./images/serial-bldc-system.png)

-In this diagram there are three **rectangular objects** depicting files (yellow background) of code.
+In this diagram there are five **rectangular objects** depicting files (yellow background) of code.
 There are three methods within the motor files (white and green backgrounds) that are run in separate cogs and there is one method (white background) within the serial files that runs in a separate cog.
 The **arrows** attempt to show which objects interact with each other and also show with which object the user application can interact.
 The gear icon indicates which are running in their own Cog.
 You can see that the users' top-level control application runs in its own Cog as well.

 ## Download the project files